bmoreonrails/rails_tutorial/_chapters/chapter_09.md

 {% aside %}
   Your bookstore is full of wonderful books.
 Although they have some great descriptions, your books deserve great advocates!

-  Your books need reviews 😉
+  Your books need reviews. 😉
 {% endaside %}

 {% steps %}